aprams/Occupancy-Prediction/README.md

 For training a new network you will need python3 and for the inference server a Dockerfile is provided.
 Running that on your own is possible, but Docker is recommended.

+Make sure to also pull the git-lfs files if you plan to use the sample dataset!

 ### Installing